Where To Buy

 Ratchet System: Pretty good glide and seemed reliable but nothing that stood out either.

-> Boot Support: The ankle strap was comfortable and held the boot good enough but both of us were kind of indifferent with the strap.
+Boot Support: The ankle strap was comfortable and held the boot in very well.
 The toe strap just kept stretching and didn’t really lock in the boot.
-Neither of us felt unsupported and despite that weird thing going on with the stretchy toe strap.
+Neither of us felt unsupported though and despite that weird thing going on with the stretchy toe strap.

-> Turn Initiation/Response: Very good edge to edge and it surprised us how much response we got out of this binding.
+Turn Initiation/Response: Very good edge to edge and it surprised us how much response we got out of this binding.
 Definitely a standout part here.

 Feel Under Foot/Buttering: The Rome DOD felt pretty dead underfoot in comparison to the Crux and Black Label.
 So on both ends of the price spectrum, there was a better feel underfoot.
 If you want the board to be stiffer underfoot and damper then this is a good choice.
 If you want it to flex easier then there are better bindings out there.

 Shock Absorption: Most of what happens underfoot stops at the Rome DOD.
 It’s a very damp binding that is very good in uneven terrain.

 The Rome DOD offers up a pretty damp, cushy, responsive, adjustable and supportive ride for having such a twisty high back.
 It feels a little heavy, the toe strap felt a little too stretchy and it wasn’t super buttery but overall we liked the ride.
 We’d really like to do an extended demo to see how they compare to some of our favorites but as it stands now it’s a pretty good binding.